 - YouTube has the capacity to host HD video for all videos (highest resolution possible)

-- Yale has almost 50,000 subscribers, who receive updates on new uploads by Yale
+- Yale has more than 200,000 subscribers, who receive updates on new uploads by Yale

 - Having a video on a partnered channel helps with search engine discovery